 At Ecohz we help corporates doing just that – getting started securing the first results.
 Making the shift easy and accessible to suppliers who most of the time have no knowledge about renewable energy markets, how they work and how to source renewable energy in a robust and well documented way.

-To support these objectives ECOHZ developed a Supply Chain Platform as a tool to engage with the suppliers and for the suppliers to gain access to the solutions available in the market.
+To support these objectives Ecohz developed Renewable energy for Scope 3 and a Supply Chain Platform that enables companies to engage their suppliers to switch to renewable energy in a few simple steps.

 The platform, designed for efficient use and minimizing the hazzle and uncertainties for the suppliers, addresses two critical points; putting the solution in front of the suppliers, thus reducing implementation time while instilling confidence with the program.

 Do reach out – I would love to dive deeper into the matter with you.